Dance Well – movement research for Parkinson

 It is an initiative promoted since 2013 by the Municipality of Bassano del Grappa with its CSC – Centro per la Scena Contemporanea, member of the European Dancehouse Network.

-The classes, free of charge and open to all, are held every Monday and Friday morning at the Museum of Bassano del Grappa.
-The Dance Well classes then reach other locations in the province of Vicenza, and they are now held every Tuesday morning and Thursday evening at Teatro Civico in Schio, and weekly at Villa Margherita in Arcugnano.
+The classes, free of charge and open to all, are held every Monday and Friday morning at the Museum of Bassano del Grappa (after the lockdown every Friday at the botanical garden Giardino Parolini).
+The Dance Well classes then reached other locations in the province of Vicenza, and they are now held every Tuesday morning and Thursday evening at Teatro Civico in Schio, and weekly at Villa Margherita in Arcugnano.
 Since then, the practice spread around Italy and around the world: nowadays, classes are held also in Turin, Rome, Florence, Verona (Italy) and in Tokyo, Kyoto and Kanazawa (Japan).

 The artistic spaces where they take place, and the source of inspirations that the context brings, distinguish the initiative from many others held in traditional dance studios, rehabilitation rooms or gyms.
 To underline with even more clarity that Dance Well is an artistic practice, participants are called Dance Well dancers.